PeteZ238/PeteZ238/README.md

 - 👋 Hey, I’m Pete.
-I'm Senior Data Engineer
+I'm a Senior Data Engineer
 - 👀 I’m interested in Data Engineering & Data Science
 - 🌱 I’m currently doing a part time Artificial Intelligence MSc.
 I would like to learn Rust & Go in the near future
 - 💞️ I’d love to collaborate on Data Engineering, Data Science and interesting open source projects